MirageNet/Mirage/CONTRIBUTING.md

 >
 > A paragraph describing what changed and its impact.
 ```

 If your pull request breaks any test, it has no hope of being merged.

 Here are some more [good practices](https://blog.ploeh.dk/2015/01/15/10-tips-for-better-pull-requests/) to follow when submitting pull requests to any project.

 #### Optimizations

 There are generally 2 types of optimizations, micro-optimizations and macro-optimizations.
 The distinction has nothing to do with how much they improve the program.

 Micro-optimizations try to improve the performance of an application by replacing instructions with equivalent but more efficient instructions.
 Some example micro-optimizations include:

-* replace `i / 4` with `i >> 2`
+* Replace `i / 4` with `i >> 2`
-* eliminate an allocation.
+* Eliminate an allocation
-* replace `Vector3.Distance(a,b) < K` with `Vector3.SqrMagnitude(b - a) < K * K`
+* Replace `Vector3.Distance(a,b) < K` with `Vector3.SqrMagnitude(b - a) < K * K`
-* convert a class to struct
+* Converting a class to struct

 Macro-optimizations try to improve the performance of an application by changing the algorithm.
 Some examples include:

-* Serialize a message once O(1),  instead of for every single client O(n)
+* Serialize a message once `O(1)`, instead of for every single client `O(n)`
-* Change interest management algorithm,  as of this writing every object checks every other object O(n^2),  it could be replaced by a sweep and prune algorithm O(n log n)
+* Changing the interest management algorithm, as of this writing every object checks every other object `O(n^2)`.
+It could be replaced by a sweep and prune algorithm that uses `O(n log n)`.
-* When synchronizing movement,  instead of synchronizing every position change,  you could synchronize the velocity and let the other side predict the position.
+* When synchronizing movement, in of synchronizing every position change, you could synchronize the velocity and let the other side predict the position.

-Macro-optimizations tend to change the **scalability** of mirror,  by changing an algorithm, you may now support 10x more customers on the same hardware, it is even possible for a macro optimization to make performance worse for small numbers.
+Macro-optimizations tend to change the **scalability** of Mirage.
+By changing an algorithm, you may now support 10x more customers on the same hardware.
+However, it is even possible for a macro optimization to make performance worse for small numbers or cause a _regression_.
 Macro optimization usually make a really big difference, but are much harder to make.

-Micro-optimizations tend to change the performance of mirror in a linear way.
+Micro-optimizations tend to change the performance of Mirage in a linear way.
 There are some micro optimizations that make a huge impact on performance such as eliminating allocations in the hot path.

 We prefer readable code over optimal code.
 We do not like any kind of optimization if it makes the code less readable (they generally do).
 For that reason, we require that both micro and macro optimization pull requests come with screenshots profiling a real game or at least a synthetic **representative** test.
-It is not enough to show that one operation is faster than the other,  you must prove that this makes a significant difference in Mirror or in a real game using Mirror.
+It is not enough to show that one operation is faster than the other, you must prove that this makes a significant difference in Mirage or in a real game using Mirage.

 If your optimization pull request does not come with profiling data showing real gains in a meaningful test is has no hope of getting merged.